 Minority banks are effective in serving their communities because of their understanding of their cultural practices, differences, languages, and norms, allowing them to customize products and services that meet their unique needs.
-Critically, reaching the unbanked requires the ability to overcome barriers to trust.
 Trust and cultural understanding are the core value propositions such institutions offer.
+These same qualities also make MDIs effective in reaching the unbanked, which requires the ability to overcome barriers to trust.